Connection and Recruitment

 As explained above, this can be an overwhelming process.
 Which institutions are prep schools and which are basketball academies?
 How much does this school cost?
 Is this school just need based or merit based?
 What style best fits a player’s style on the court?
 Who has had success getting players placed in college basketball programs?
 What is the personality of each prep school’s coach?
 What is the school and team’s culture?
 Figuring all this out can be very stressful for families.

 This is where I can help.
-I went to a prep school to complete a post-grad year in 1995.
+I went to a prep school to complete a post-grad year in 1995-96.
 I know first-hand how the experience is and how I benefited.
 I have been placing players since 2008 into all different types of prep schools around the country.
 At the time of this writing I have placed players into over fifty different prep schools.
 My only focus is placing players into prep schools.
 I don’t do placement for AAU teams or college programs.
 I have visited over 100 prep schools throughout the years and have spent time watching many of these teams in action.
-I can help your family navigate all of these schools once I know their goals and the player’s complete profile.
+I can help your family navigate all of these schools once I know the player’s goals and complete profile.
 My relationship with these prep school coaches ensure that they will give me quick feedback on which programs are truly interested in your child.
 I will tell you the pros and cons of each school and why I chose it as an option for your player.
 Once the acceptance letters come out I will guide you through choosing the right school and in some instances help you negotiate a lower tuition rate.
 Prep schools want certain students and will on occasion match another school’s financial offer in order to get them.

 I started PREP Athletics to help families fulfill their dreams.
 I only take on clients that I feel can benefit from this path.
 I am upfront with families on the player’s potential and whether or not I can help them find a good fitting school.
 Many coaches and family members will suck up to a player to not hurt their feelings.
 I believe in speaking the truth to a player early.
 They can either sink from the criticism or rise to do all they can to reach their dreams.
 I remember the stress of trying to get scholarship offers.
 It is a challenging time in a young player’s life.
 But I have seen many players put in the work on and off the court in order to reach their dreams.